How to access national parks and hiking trails in Estonia by public transport

 How to get to Estonia’s Southwest coast by public transport?

-Bus 74 goes to Ikla, on the border with Latvia, and follows the coastline.
+Bus 74 goes from Pärnu to Ikla, on the border with Latvia, and follows the coastline.
 Feel free to get off anywhere, you can’t go wrong.
-Buses are going around 10 times a day.
+Buses go around 10 times a day.
 It takes roughly 45 minutes to reach Häädemeeste.
-A one-way ticket costs €1.
+The first part of the 26-km long inland stretch between Uulu and Häädemeeste goes over a countryside road, you can skip it by taking bus 72 or 78 (from Pärnu or Uulu) to Kotkapesa (literally, Eagle nest).
+A one-way ride costs €1,5 with transport card, €2 if you pay in the bus (July 2024).

 Camping on Estonia’s Southwest coast

-Lemme and Krabi are two very extensive RMK camping sites that stretch for hundreds of metres along the coast.
+Lemme and Krabi are two extensive RMK camping sites that stretch for hundreds of metres along the coast.
 Due to their size and popularity, there is no free firewood available.
 Priivitsa, in Kabli, is much smaller and quieter, with space for five tents.

 [Read more about our hiking adventures on the coastline.
 Part one / Part two]